-Technology is paving the way for digitalization of the Construction industry.
+Technology is paving the way for the digitalization of the Construction industry.
 Several aerial data analytic features are now available, ideal for Surveyors and Project Managers.
 This blog shares how these new Sitemark platform capabilities can make your job easier and your site more efficient.

 As a Surveyor or Construction stakeholder, you need to be able to upload DXF plans and surfaces to verify, compare and build on them.
 The DXF file format by AutoCAD is one of the most popular file formats used within the construction industry.